CORE Architects will be the AOR for “The One”

 The street trees are located to clear underground utilities and allow for continuous soil trenches to meet Urban Forestry requirements for soil volume.
 Large native shade tree species will provide robust growth and be drought tolerant once established.
 Trees will be watered during the establishment period.
 Sidewalk space has been enhanced by building setbacks to allow for wider clearways.
 The wider public realm clearway on Yonge Street allows for street tree planting and seating, set back from the curb.

 The One has been designed to take into account the heritage storefronts to the south along Yonge Street.
-The massing steps down from the top of tower (314.15 meters) to the top of the retail base (49.8 meters), providing for transition to the top of existing retail storefronts.
+The massing steps down from the top of the tower (314.15 meters) to the top of the retail base (49.8 meters), providing for the transition to the top of existing retail storefronts.

-The difficult decision to dismantle Stollerys has allowed the project designers to expand the sidewalk width from Toronto’s early 20th century 3.5 meter width to a more generous 9.0 meters, befitting current needs and uses.
+The difficult decision to dismantle Stollerys has allowed the project designers to expand the sidewalk width from Toronto’s early 20th century 3.5-meter width to a more generous 9.0 meters, befitting current needs and uses.
 At the same time, the valuable heritage of Stollerys will be preserved.
 Elegant decorative stone panels have been stored and catalogued and will be incorporated into the development at a later date.

-Furthermore, the project incorporates the existing heritage facade at 774-776 Yonge Street, retaining its arch-windowed masonry edifice within the retail base.
+Furthermore, the project incorporates the existing heritage façade at 774-776 Yonge Street, retaining its arch-windowed masonry edifice within the retail base.
 The ground floor will be restored with period cornices and shop windows appropriate to its age.
 This building has been a part of the streetscape of Yonge Street for over a century (and can be seen in archival images dating from 1912 and 1975).
 The base of the new building will wrap around the heritage building in a manner that will accentuate its details.
-Historic research and detailed examinations are under way to support the retention of this important heritage component of Yonge Street.
+Historic research and detailed examinations are underway to support the retention of this important heritage component of Yonge Street.